A new literary online magazine for all the people

-Twice nominated for the prestigious Pushcart Prize by two different publishers in New York and Los Angeles respectively, between June and November 2017, Dr Raymond Fenech was appointed Associate Editor of Adelaide Literary Magazine and Adelaide Book Publishers, listed as one of the top 100 literary magazines and book publishers in March 2018.
-The publishers have offices in both Lisbon, Portugal and on 5th Avenue, New York, USA.
-Their monthly literary magazine is published in both English and Portuguese and they publish between 20 and 30 books a year.
+Twice nominated for the prestigious Pushcart Prize by two different publishers in New York and Los Angeles respectively, between June and November 2017, Raymond Fenech Gonzi BA (Hons) PhD creative writing, UK was appointed Associate Editor of Adelaide Literary Magazine and Adelaide Book Publishers, listed as one of the top 100 literary magazines and book publishers in March 2018.
+The publishers have offices in New York, USA.

-Born in St. Julian’s Malta, Dr Fenech embarked on his writing career at 17, freelancing for two major Maltese political newspapers, The Democrat and Il-Mument and consequently became a full time journalist with the leading English newspapers, The Times and Sunday Times of Malta.
+Born in the small fishing village of St. Julian, Malta, Ray embarked on his writing career at 17, freelancing for two major Maltese political newspapers, The Democrat and Il-Mument and consequently became a full time journalist with the leading English newspapers, The Times and Sunday Times of Malta.

-Despite the fact that in the 60s and 70s journalism and writing in Malta were not considered as a profession, and there were no academic courses in any field of writing, the aspiring author pursued with unfailing determination what seemed to everyone else an impossible dream destined to remain that way.
+Despite the fact that in the 60s and 70s journalism and writing in Malta were not even considered as a profession, and there were no academic courses in any field of writing available, the aspiring author pursued with unfailing determination what seemed to everyone else 'an impossible dream' and destined to remain that way.

-In 1986, Ray left journalism and embarked on a totally different adventure where he was seeking a position in which he could use his creative writing skills more freely.
-For the following 26 years, he worked in advertising as a PR, copywriter, consultant for four different advertising agencies.
+In 1986, Ray left journalism and embarked on a totally different adventure as he sought a position in which he could use his creative writing skills more freely.
+For the following 26 years, he worked in advertising as a PR, copywriter, advertising manager and consultant for four different advertising agencies.

-During the same period, he also discovered poetry therapy and was awarded an open scholarship in this subject by the Creative ‘Righting Center, Touro College, Hofstra University in the USA.
+During the same period, the author also discovered poetry therapy and was awarded a scholarship in this subject by the Creative ‘Righting Center, Touro College, Hofstra University in the USA.

-Dr Fenech had initially made contact to request further details about the subject which until then, he knew nothing about.
-The person who answered his call for information was none other than Professor Sherry Reiter, Director of the Creative ‘Righting’ Center and former president of the National Association for Poetry Therapy, as well as president of the National Federation for Biblio/Poetry Therapy.
+Ray had initially made contact to request further details about the subject, which until then he knew nothing about.
+The person who answered his call for information was none other than Professor Sherry Reiter, Director of the Creative ‘Righting’ Center, former president of the National Association for Poetry Therapy, as well as president of the National Federation for Biblio/Poetry Therapy, USA.
 Not only Professor Reiter offered the author a scholarship, but she also offered to mentor him personally.
-He completed the poetry therapy writing course in 2012.
-Recently, he also completed a diploma course in Journal Therapy with The UK College of Holistic Training.
+He completed the poetry therapy writing course in 2012 after two years of study.
+Recently, he also completed two diploma courses in Therapeutic Journaling with The UK College of Holistic Training.

-Ray commenced his writing career as a journalist, but never stopped writing poetry, short stories, articles and literary essays.
+The author commenced his writing career as a journalist, but never stopped writing poetry, short stories, articles and literary essays.
 Nor did he stop trying to market his work abroad at a time when in those early days, submitting work to so many countries turned up to be ‘a very expensive hobby’ and an arduous task, as every submission sent to an editor meant using snail mail.
-The submission procedures also included adding international reply coupons (return postage for replies by the editors) and self-addressed envelopes.
+The submission procedures also included adding International Reply Coupons (return postage for replies by the editors) and self-addressed envelopes.
 The time span for replies then meant long waits, sometimes extending between three months up to even a year.
-His first attempts brought many a disappointing reply and many rejections slips, but he never lost hope and kept submitting until the replies started turning into acceptance letters.
+His first attempts brought many a disappointing reply and rejections slips, but he never lost hope and kept submitting until the replies started turning into acceptance letters.

 Last year, Holguin University, one of the only two recognized and distinguished universities in Cuba asked the author’s permission to use a selection of his poems to form part of the master’s creative writing programme.
 The study programme is conducted by Associate Professor Miguel Ángel Olive Iglesias M.Sc. at the same university.

 His two recently published books by Adelaide Book Publishers were launched at the International Book Fair, Expo America in New York and at the International Book Fair in Frankfurt Germany 2018.
-The books The Incident of the Mysterious Priest and Other Stories consisted of a collection of short stories, articles and memoirs, and Growing with the Shadows comprised a collection of his best poems.
+The book, The Incident of the Mysterious Priest and Other Stories consists of a collection of short stories, articles and memoirs, and Growing with the Shadows is a collection of his best poems.

 In the Author’s Own Words about Poetry